Igalia/wpewebkit.org/about/architecture.md

 requirements.

-WPE provides a rendering backend aiming to target the most common platforms and leveraging the existing graphics stack available in the [Freedesktop](https://freedesktop.org) umbrella eco-system.
+WPE provides a rendering backend aiming to target the most common platforms and leverage the existing graphics stack available in the [Freedesktop](https://freedesktop.org) umbrella eco-system.
 [WPEBackend-FDO](https://github.com/Igalia/WPEBackend-FDO) is the reference implementation of the base rendering backend design.
-WPEBackend-FDO provides API for WPE applications that aims to ease the handling of rendering either on-screen using EGL or off-screen using SHM.
+WPEBackend-FDO provides an API for WPE applications that aims to ease the handling of rendering either on-screen using EGL, or off-screen using SHM.

 #### Input events handling